MrRare/RFC/README.md

 # RFC
-its an desktop app to find duplicates
+its an desktop app to find duplicate files